everfu/solitude.js.org/docs/guide/quick-start.md

 ## Setting up Hexo

-If you don't have a Hexo blog yet, please follow the [Hexo official documentation](https://hexo.io/docs/) for installation and site creation.
+If you don't have a Hexo blog yet, please refer to the [Hexo official documentation](https://hexo.io/docs/) for installation and site creation.

 ## Author's Note